 Then, behold!
-See the shrink wrap disconnect from the palm of your hand, as the static is removed, and fall to the ground.
+See the shrink wrap disconnect from the palm of your hand, as the static is lowered, and fall to the ground.

 It could even be an act, folks.
 Call yourself Technology Magic Man!
 Weddings, bar mitzvahs and hi-fi clubs… You could even <ahem> charge for it.

 You see?
 It does actually work.
 This little beauty actually removes static.
 The implications are enormous.
 That is, with regular use, dust will not follow your LPs like an airborne stalker, infiltrating its grooves and creating noisy playback.

 Now, there’s a caveat to all of this.
 While everyone will benefit from a Zerostat, some people will see greater value for money if they live in a house with drying air or if their listening room is in a bedroom environment where dust is prevalent.
 Everyone will see some benefits, though.

 Specifically?
 Have you ever taken a record out of a sleeve and heard multiple cracks from static as the LP emerged?
 This means that your LP is covered in static electricity and is currently attracting dust to its grooves, inside the sleeve, when it hits open air, when you put it on the turntable and while it’s playing.
 The result is more noise during play and, because dust abrades, that dust will increase wear and tear on the vinyl itself.
 In a tiny way, sure, but it will happen and, over time, will hasten your record’s demise.